Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 Web 2.0 is the term given to describe a second generation of the World Wide Web that is focused on the ability for people to collaborate and share information online.

-In essence, most of the content on a Web 2.0 based website is created by the users.
+In essence, most of the content on a Web 2.0-based website is created by the users.
 And this is the most important of its features.

-As you see yourself if you are striving to build a steady business, blog or another type of website, a Web 2.0 solution is not a solution.
+As you see yourself if you are striving to build a steady business, blog, or another type of website, a Web 2.0 solution is not a solution.
 You still may use such websites, but as a marketing tool, not as a home of your business/blog/etc.

-Why Big Companies Use Their Own Domains?
+Why do Big Companies Use Their Own Domains?

 When I was about to start my personal online presence I was still learning, and frankly, I knew next to nothing.
 Thus, in order not to lose money(because I wasn’t sure if I’ll be able to figure it all out), I was only looking for free solutions.